Twilight Zone: The Movie: Helicopter accident

 The probable cause of the accident was the detonation of debris-laden high-temperature special effects explosions too near a low-flying helicopter leading to foreign object damage to one rotor blade and delamination due to heat to the other rotor blade, the separation of the helicopter's tail rotor assembly, and the uncontrolled descent of the helicopter.
 The proximity of the helicopter (around 25 feet off the ground) to the special effects explosions was due to the failure to establish direct communications and coordination between the pilot, who was in command of the helicopter operation, and the film director, who was in charge of the filming operation.

 Landis has said that the actual ending of the segment was unaffected by the accident.
 When asked how the film changed from its initial conception after the accident, Landis replied, "The intercutting between the actions of the KKK and American GIs and the Vietcong and the Nazis became more and more frenetic as [Bill] tried to protect the children.
 Finally, the Nazis take the children away and shoot them and load him up on the train.
 We decided not to use any footage of the children.
 It was a very difficult situation.
 Do we keep it in the movie? ...And, ultimately, we decided it would be really outrageous to Vic Morrow if we just cut it out of the movie completely."
 Landis has also said, "There are moments [in the segment] I think work well.
 When [Bill] is in the cattle car, and he looks back and you see his POV of the bar going by.
 I think that's an unsettling image."

-Myca and Renee were being paid under the table to circumvent California's child labor laws.
+Le and Chen were being paid under the table to circumvent California's child labor laws.
 California did not allow children to work at night.
 Landis opted not to seek a waiver.
 The casting agents were unaware that the children would be involved in the scene.
-Associate producer George Folsey Jr. told the children's parents not to tell any firefighters on set that the children were part of the scene, and also hid them from a fire safety officer who also worked as a welfare worker.
-A fire safety officer was concerned the blasts would cause a crash, but did not tell Landis of his concerns.
+Associate producer George Folsey Jr. told the children's parents not to tell any firefighters on set that the children were part of the scene and also hid them from a fire safety officer who also worked as a welfare worker.
+A fire safety officer was concerned the blasts would cause a crash but did not tell Landis of his concerns.

 The accident led to civil and criminal action against the filmmakers which lasted nearly a decade.
-Landis, Folsey, production manager Dan Allingham, pilot Dorcey Wingo and explosives specialist Paul Stewart were tried and acquitted on charges of manslaughter in a nine-month trial in 1986 and 1987.
+Landis, Folsey, production manager Dan Allingham, Wingo and explosives specialist Paul Stewart were tried and acquitted on charges of manslaughter in a nine-month trial in 1986 and 1987.
 As a result of the accident, second assistant director Andy House had his name removed from the credits and replaced with the pseudonym Alan Smithee.
 The incident also resulted in the establishment of the Motion Picture & Entertainment Unit within the CAL FIRE Office of the State Fire Marshal to enforce fire safety regulations and requirements in the entertainment industry.